 In particular, in the apparel industry where the production and consumption of fashion products involve toxic wastes and harmful environmental effects in all stages, making the development of sustainable fashion not only an opportunity but also a necessity.

-Moreover, a big part of today’s excessive production and consumption of fashion products stems from the appearance of ‘Fast Fashion’ – defined as a strategy in which the profitability of fashion retailers is being maximised by the implication of agile supply chain systems which allow them to capitalise on fashion that has not reached to their competitors.
+Moreover, a big part of today’s excessive production and consumption of fashion products stems from the appearance of ‘Fast Fashion’.
+Fast fashion is defined as a strategy in which the profitability of fashion retailers is being maximised by the implication of agile supply chain systems which allow them to capitalise on fashion that has not reached to their competitors.

 Over time, the implications of this strategy have heightened impulsive fashion purchases and shortened the lifecycle of fashion products to the level that fashion products are now considered as disposable commodities.